Term deposit rates March 2025

 What are the highest term deposit rates in the market right now?

 If you're thinking about getting a term deposit now is a pretty good time.
-Interest rates are higher than they've been since 2011.
+Interest rates are higher than they've been since 2011, and they've just started to fall again.

-Right now, the highest (and therefore best) term deposit rates start with a 5.
-Here are some of the market's highest 6 and 12-month term deposit rates:
+Here are some of the market's highest 6 month term deposit rates:

 Best term deposit